SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tips for Visiting Chinese Temples in Chinatown SF

 Even though they welcome visitors, there are a few rules to follow when you enter each one.
-They are not posted, but it's a great way to show your respect to those that are there to worship.
+They are not posted, but it's an important way to show your respect to those who are there to worship.

 • No Photography: They prefer that you do not take photographs.
-Kung Chao and Tin How forbid it all together, while the Ma Tsu only allows photography if no one is there for prayer during your visit.
+Kung Chao and Tin How forbid it altogether, while the Ma Tsu only allows photography if no one is there for prayer during your visit.

-• Be Respectful: Do your best to stay out of the way of those that are at the altars or making their way to the altars.
+• Be Respectful: Do your best to stay out of the way of those who are at the altars or making their way to the altars.

 • Keep Chatter to a Minimum: You are free to talk and discuss items on display, but keep it to a minimum so you don't disturb others.

 • Don't Touch the Altar or Artifacts: They ask that you don't touch any items.
-They are not behind display cases but refrain from touching them.
-Also, secure your bags so you don't accidentally hit one of them.
+They are not behind display cases, so refrain from touching them and secure your bags so you don't accidentally hit one of them.

 • Don't Expect a Tour: Many visitors comment that the people that work in the temples are rude.
 It is true that you won't be greeted or shown around, but keep in mind that is because it's a place of worship - not a true 'attraction'.
 If you have a question, don't hesitate to ask, but expect that you may not always get an answer.